Iodine is a mineral that’s found in soil, sea water as well as plants and animal products.

 Iodine is needed by the thyroid gland to produce the hormones used all over the body.
-These hormones help produce energy from fat, control cholesterol levels and keep weight stable.
-They also are involved in reproduction, nerves and bone, and keep skin, hair, nails and teeth in good condition.
+These hormones help produce energy from fat, control cholesterol levels and keep weight stable, as well as nerves and bone health, and keeping skin, hair, nails and teeth in good condition.

-Browse our selection of fish recipes for meal ideas.
+Browse our selection of fish and seafood recipes for meal ideas

 Subscribe today for just £29 for 12 issues...